5.3 Dark Current and Hot Pixels

 Figure 5.1: Histograms of three dark images (hot pixel threshold of 0.015 e-/sec marked with vertical dotted line).

-We have chosen a limit of 0.015 e-/s/pixel (54 e-/hr/pixel) as a threshold above which we consider a pixel to be "hot" based on the tail of the histogram as well as a visual examination of 900-s dark frames taken during Cycle 17.
-Figure 5.1 shows a histogram of CR-free pixels from 900-s darks taken at three different times after the April 2010 anneal procedure: immediately following the procedure (red line), about 10 days later (green line), and about 18 days later (blue line).
+We have chosen a limit of 0.015 e-/s/pixel (54 e-/hr/pixel) to be the threshold above which we consider a pixel to be "hot" based on the tail of the histogram as well as a visual examination of 900-second dark frames taken during Cycle 17.
+Figure 5.1 shows a histogram of CR-free pixels from 900-second darks taken at three different times after the April 2010 anneal procedure: immediately following the procedure (red line), about 10 days later (green line), and about 18 days later (blue line).
 The increase in hot pixels due to on-orbit radiation damage is apparent; the anneal procedures have been found to fix a fraction of the hot pixels which accumulate over time.
 The hot pixel cutoff is shown with a vertical line at 54 e-/hr; at this threshold, the growth rate for WFC3 hot pixels is ~1000 pixels/day (see WFC3 ISR 2016-08 for more information on darks and hot pixels).

-Between Nov 8, 2012 (green vertical line) and Nov 12, 2020 (yellow vertical line) the UVIS darks were post-flashed, i.e., a background of 12 e-/pixel was applied to each image.
+Figure 5.2 shows the number of hot pixels as a function of time since the installation of WFC3 on HST.
+Between Nov 8, 2012 (dashed yellow vertical line) and Nov 12, 2020 (solid cyan vertical line) the UVIS darks were post-flashed, i.e., an LED applied a background of 12 e-/pixel to each image.
 Post-flashing preserves faint signal in pixels far from the amps that otherwise would have been undetectable due to CTE losses.
-With the ongoing accumulation of damaging high-energy radiation, as of Nov 12, 2020 the UVIS darks have had a 20 e- post-flash to further mitigate diminishing CTE.
-The result is a jump in the number of *detected* hot pixels.
+With the ongoing accumulation of damage due to high-energy radiation, as of Nov 12, 2020 the UVIS darks have had a 20 e- post-flash to further mitigate diminishing CTE.
+The result is a jump in the number of *detected* hot pixels as the increased background improves CTE, allowing the hot pixels to be identified as hot.
 In addition, the post-flash's suppression of hot pixel and cosmic ray CTE trails also causes a commensurate reduction in the overall measured dark current.
-CTE trails are also removed by the pixel-based algorithms.
-Dark current and hot pixel plots are updated, as resources allow, on the WFC3 Performance Monitoring webpage.
+Dark current and hot pixel plots are updated, as resources allow, on the WFC3 Performance Monitoring webpage or the user may email the STScI helpdesk.

 Figure 5.2: UVIS hot pixels and dark current over time